OfficeDev/TrainingContent/SharePoint/SharePointFramework/04 Deploying SharePoint Framework components to production/Lab.md

     ![](Images/sp-wp-classic-page-pp.png)

 4. Choose the **x** icon to close the client-side property pane.
-5. Choose the **Ok** button in the server-side property pane to save and close the web part property pane.
+5. Choose the **OK** button in the server-side property pane to save and close the web part property pane.
 6. In the ribbon, choose **Save** to save the page.

 ## Exercise 2: Deploy the web part resources to a SharePoint CDN ##